LiaScript/docs/README.md

        0                     24

-### Line types
+### Line types & Style

     --{{0}}--
-As depicted in the line diagrams below, next to different colors, lines and dots can have different shapes, whether they are dashed, dotted, smoothed or not.
+As depicted in the line diagrams below, in addition to different colors, lines and dots can have different shapes, whether they are dashed, dotted, smoothed or not.
+And as for all other previous elements, you can apply custom styles, classes and modifiers too, by putting them into an HTML comment at the top of the diagram.

 ```text
     <!-- style="height: 700px" -->